incoresemi/river_core/docs/source/gui.rst

 IMPORTANT
 ---------
-- **Closing the setup screen (with or wothout saving) rewrites the config file.
+- **Closing the setup screen (with or without saving) rewrites the config file.
 This is a problem when the user just wants to update a single parameter!**
 - **Find a method to list all the modules being supported currently by UArch_test**
 - **Support all the generator plugins**
-- The resolution of the GUI window is fixed and not scalable.
-This will lead to issues in Hi-Resolution displays.

 LOWER PRIORITY
 --------------